 - Respect the work required to produce new ideas, inventions, creative works, and computing artifacts

 - Not seek personal advantage to the detriment of the Institute, and will actively seek to enhance the image of the Institute.

 Notes for Guidance

-The six ethical principles set out above form the underlying foundation of the IITPSA’s Code of Conduct, and each member of the Institute, as a condition of membership, undertakes to adhere to these ethical principles.
+The eight principles set out above form the underlying foundation of the IITPSA’s Code of Ethics, and each member of the Institute, as a condition of membership, undertakes to adhere to these ethical principles.
 The ethical principles are clear, but have an inevitable appearance of generality.
 In the following pages each ethical principle is supported by a number of notes for guidance which will help in specific interpretation.
 Members of the Institute will readily appreciate that continued evidence of the determination to abide by the Code will ensure the public trust and confidence in computer professionals which is so necessary to the continuing effective use of computers.

 The following conventions apply to the reading of this Code:

 - “A member” includes all categories of corporate membership defined in the Institute’s Memorandum of Incorporation and accompanying Rules.

 - “Client” is any person, or organisation for whom the member works, or undertakes to provide computer-based aid, in any way.

 - “User” is any person, department or organisation served by computer-based systems.